Anubis-Labs/QuickPic-for-ChatGPT/README.md

 # QuickPic for ChatGPT

-A Chrome extension that allows you to take screenshots and upload them directly to ChatGPT in your browser tab.
+A Chrome extension that allows you to take screenshots in different ways and upload them directly to ChatGPT in your browser tab.

 ## Features

+- **Multiple Screenshot Methods**:
-- **Simple Screenshot Capture**: Press Alt+S to instantly capture the current tab
+  - **Tab Capture**: Capture the current browser tab
+  - **Screen/Window Capture**: Select any screen, window, or application to capture
+  - **Clipboard Monitoring**: Use your OS screenshot tools, then upload automatically from clipboard
 - **Automatic Upload**: Screenshots are automatically uploaded to ChatGPT
 - **Manual Upload Button**: A popup UI with a button for manual screenshot capture and upload
 - **ChatGPT Integration**: Works seamlessly with ChatGPT's file upload feature
 - **SVG Icon**: Uses a scalable vector graphic icon that looks crisp at any size
+- **Customizable Settings**: Choose your preferred screenshot method and other options

 ## Installation